hm-lang/core/proposals/README.md

 TODO: ensure that `::is(fn(InternalType): null): bool` is ok, otherwise we need a different type narrowing method.

+## type overloads (generics only)

+Similar to defining a function overload, we can define type overloads for generic types.
+For example, the generic result class in hm-lang is `hm~(ok, uh)`, which encapsulates an ok value (`ok`) or an error (`uh`).
+For your custom class you may not want to specify `hm~(ok, uh)` all the time for your custom error type `myClassUh`, so you can define `hm~ok := hm~(ok, uh: myClassUh)` and use e.g. `hm~int` to return an integer or an error of type `myClassUh`.
+Shadowing variables is invalid in hm-lang, but overloads are valid.
+Note however that we disallow redefining an overload, as that would be shadowing.

 # operators and precedence

 Operator priority.